dsloyer/ez-kubeadm/README.md

       Also, the files in /mnt/c may all be owned by root.
 Adjust as needed.
       For more, see https://blogs.msdn.microsoft.com/commandline/2018/01/12/chmod-chown-wsl-improvements/
       Also: https://docs.microsoft.com/en-us/windows/wsl/wsl-config
-  10. With permissions changes enabled from bash (via metadata), tighten any ssh key permissions to avoid
+  4. With permissions changes enabled from bash (via metadata), tighten any ssh key permissions to avoid
       problems: I set my keys as "chmod 644 id_rsa*"

+That's it for the setup.
+Here are some further WSL notes, which describe some issues I've encountered;
+they have all been addressed by the files in our repo:
+  1. There is a problem with some Ubuntu box versions on VM spinup:
+        "rawfile#0 failed to create the raw output file VERR_PATH_NOT_FOUND".
+     The error can be avoided by adding this line to the Vagrantfile:
+       ```
+       vb.customize [ 'modifyvm', :id, '--uartmode1', 'disconnected']
+       ```
+  2. I've observed no need to run as administrator -- neither bash, or VBox Manager
+  3. When this group of files is pulled down from github, they may arrive as DOS-formatted files, which causes runtime errors.
+Install and use dos2unix utility to modify the shell scripts, to correct.
-  11. I've had problems with VMs (Xenial) booting extremely slowly with VBox 6.0, while v5.2.26 works great. see https://github.com/hashicorp/vagrant/issues/10578, for a discussion of this issue.
+  4. I've had problems with VMs (Xenial) booting extremely slowly with VBox 6.0, while v5.2.26 works great. see https://github.com/hashicorp/vagrant/issues/10578, for a discussion of this issue.
-  12. Another VBox 6.0 issue: Centos cluster VMs don't come up under VBox 6.0 either -- the master node boots fine, but the next VM (cnode1) fails to spin up.
+  5. Another VBox 6.0 issue: Centos cluster VMs don't come up under VBox 6.0 either -- the master node boots fine, but the next VM (cnode1) fails to spin up.
-  13. Side note on VBox 6.0: Windows UAC will trigger when the hostupdater (a vagrant plugin) tries to update the hosts file.
+  6. Side note on VBox 6.0: Windows UAC will trigger when the hostupdater (a vagrant plugin) tries to update the hosts file.
+  7. In short, avoid VBox 6.0.

-## Network Notes:
+## Repo Files and Network Notes:

+These are the files included in the repo:
+  * makeK8s.sh (one script to rule them all, and in the darkness bind them (LOTR))
+  * Vagrantfiles (Vagrantfile.centos and Vagrantfile.ubuntu -- one of which is copied to Vagrantfile at runtime.
+  * post-k8s.sh (make account for host user on nodes, prepare to pull kube config file, admin.conf)
+  * pull-k8s-admin.sh (download admin.conf from master, for use on host)
+  * modKubeConfigFile.sh (process admin.conf file, for
+  * setKubeConfigVar.sh (consolidate multi-cluster configs into KUBECONFIG env var)
+  * copy public key for a desired host user account.
+E.g., I am on my host, and want to ssh to any node as <username>.
+I copy my id_rsa.pub file into the vagrant project directory, for scripted install on nodes
+  The modified network CNI YAML files are included in this repository.
+They are:
+  * canal2.yaml, canal2c.yaml (canal2 for Ubuntu, canal2c for CentOS),
+  * kube-flannel.yaml, kube-flannelc.yaml, and
+  * romana-kubeadm.yaml

-These all seem to work well -- feel free to use any of them.
+These network CNI's all seem to work well -- feel free to use any of them.
 Any quirks have been addressed in the Vagrantfiles and YAML:
   * calico:    Simply works.
   * weave:     Worker nodes require a static route to the master node (applied by Vagrantfile)
   * romana:    Seems to require romana-agent daemonset tolerance for not-ready nodes
   * flannel:   Its yaml must be tweaked to use enp0s8(Ubuntu) or eth1(CentOS) host-only interface, not the NAT'd one
   * canal      Its yaml must be tweaked to use enp0s8(Ubuntu) or eth1(CentOS) host-only interface, not the NAT'd one

+Calico and Weave need no YAML mods.
+Weave, however, requires a route to be set for worker nodes to find the master (corrected in Vagrantfile).
+Canal, Flannel, and Romana require minor mods their YAML; e.g. use 2nd network adapter (enp0s8/eth1).

+Romana curiously seems to present a catch-22: romana-agent won't install on "not-ready" nodes, but the nodes can only become ready when romana-agent is up and running.
+My solution: add tolerance for nodes that are not-ready (applied to the romana-agent daemonset YAML).

 ## SSH key handling